NitinD97/microblog/README.md

 - AzureTextTranslation

 ## Commands
+Install elasticsearch on your system.

 You should have venv installed in your `python3.6`
 > python3.6 -m pip install venv

 Install `venv`